EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 &#9940; ` Countermeasures`: WPA-PSK security all comes down to the **complexity of the chosen pre-shared key** and your **users’ integrity**.
 If you choose an extremely complex pre-shared key, but share it among 100 users, and one of them knowingly or unknowingly discloses the credentials, the entire network is at risk.
 Ensure WPA-PSK is only used in environments where all options are considered, and ensure the key is complex enough to withstand a dedicated attacker.

 ### Q: Describe at least one method to attack WPA Enterprise.
 What are the possible countermeasures?
+(Authentication Attack)

 A: In order to gear our attack toward a particular EAP type, we first need to **identify which EAP type a client is using**.
 We do this by observing the communication between the client and the AP during the initial EAP handshake.
 We can capture the EAP handshake in essentially the same way that we captured the four-way handshake when we targeted WPA-PSK.
 Once we have the handshake, we’ll analyze it using a standard packet capturing tool to figure out the network client.
 Using **Wireshark**, we filter on `eap` to inspect only the EAP handshake.
 Wireshark parses out the important information and shows us the EAP type right in the Info column.